Workflow management: What it is and how to do it well

 • Form templates: Whether you’re collecting information from customers, employees, or suppliers, use any of our 10,000-plus form templates (including fillable PDFs) to capture and act on information.

-• Table templates: Take information collection to the next level with one of more than 300 templates in Jotform Tables, a spreadsheet-inspired workflow management system for collecting, organizing, and managing data in one place.
+• Table templates: Take information collection to the next level with one of more than 300 templates in Jotform Tables, a spreadsheet-inspired database management system for collecting and organizing data in one place.

 Photo by Tima Miroshnichenko